Where to Stay in Tokyo - Best Areas for First-Timers, Families & Couples

 Ueno Park in Cherry Blossom SeasonUeno Park in Cherry Blossom Season

 This area has an old atmosphere and is filled with ancient buildings, temples, and museums.
-Many hotels here offer connecting rooms or family suites, making it a great choice for families.
-The area feels lively but never overwhelming, with plenty of family-friendly restaurants nearby.
+Many hotels here offer connecting rooms or family suites.

 It is also close to Ueno Park: Perfect for kids to explore the zoo, enjoy open green spaces, and visit museums like the Tokyo National Museum.